 Much of the chapter is concerned with the journey of the party through “the wilds”.
-It’s as brief as we’ve seen from Tolkien: he skips through several days in a few paragraphs, in what I suppose is an attempt to portray the land as boring as possible.
+It’s as brief as we’ve seen from Tolkien: he skips through several days in a few paragraphs, in what I suppose is an attempt to portray the land as boring as possible, but also clear is an undeniable sense of menace: “…they saw no sign and heard no sound of any other living thing all that day“.
+Such absence of noise in this moment is not a comfort, and neither really is the occasional appearance of avians, as Strider notes that “Not all the birds are to be trusted“.
 The Midgewater Marshes get an effective description as an insect filled hell hole, one that anyone who has spent time in the countryside can relate to.

 Very briefly, on Merry: He points out in a short exposition scene that the Black Riders don’t seem to see, but rather smell.
 I liked that it was Merry who remembers this and posits it during the discussion, emphasising the more logical head on his shoulder that we have witnessed before.
 Pippin gets very little in this chapter, his usual boisterousness silenced, though his own change, as he is noted trying to appear “tougher than he looked (or felt)” is also there.

 There is an excellent tension break scene that follows, where Aragorn sings and later recounts the tale of Beren and Luthien which is told in The Silmarillion.
-I won’t post any of the lengthy poem here, but will say that it is strangely compelling in its structure and imagery, a good accompaniment to the tale of Beren and Luthien told in greater detail in The Silmarillion.
-The story has connections to the Aragorn character (not exactly recycled for him and Arwen, but containing many similar elements) and to Tolkien (who based Beren and Luthien on himself and his wife Edith) hence its inclusion here.
+I won’t post any of the lengthy poem here, but will say that it is strangely compelling in its structure and imagery, a good accompaniment to the larger tale.
+The story has connections to the Aragorn character (not exactly recycled for him and Arwen, but containing many similar elements) and to Tolkien (who based Beren and Luthien at least somewhat on himself and his wife Edith) hence its inclusion here.
 It’s a classic old style lay tale and it helps to add a greater depth to the history of the universe Tolkien is presenting, by showing us that world has its own ancient heroes and legends, dark dangers long past that dwarf the current troubles, something that will be touched upon again by Sam in Book Four.
 The story itself is, as Aragorn puts it, uplifting yet sad, and is further something very beautiful in the harsh and dark landscape that the party finds themselves in.

 I’d also like to mention a deleted scene from Peter Jackson’s adaptation.
 After showing off his prowess as a hunter, Viggo Mortenson’s Aragorn is spotted by Elijah Woods’ wakeful Frodo singing the lay.
 When asked by the Ring-bearer he gives a brief description of the songs tale, focusing on Luthien’s decision to love a mortal man.
 When Frodo asked “What happened to her?” the response is a simple, softly spoken “She died.”
 I think it’s a pity the scene got cut, because it sets up the entire Aragorn/Arwen subplot, far better than her unexpected appearance shortly after did.